trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/index.md

 Business objects managed by a blockchain are called `assets`.
 On Tezos you will find the term `Financial Asset or FA` with different version 1, 2 or 2.1.

-Here below different categorization of assets.
+Here are different categorization of assets.

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)